-Average salaries have increased from 2009 to 2018 primarily due to the Provincial Auditor's employees receiving similar economic adjustments as those the Government provided to out-of-scope public servants and responses to market pressures.
+Average salaries have increased from 2010 to 2019 primarily due to the Provincial Auditor's employees receiving similar economic adjustments as those the Government provided to out-of-scope public servants and responses to market pressures.
 The following table sets out the economic adjustments the Government provided to out-of-scope public servants.
-These economic adjustments cause the Office's average salary to increase from \$77,700 per year at March 31, 2009 to \$90,000 per year at March 31, 2018.
-The remaining increase reflects the Office's response to market pressures in recent years for hiring and retaining professional accountants/auditors and students.
+These economic adjustments would cause the Office's average salary to increase from \$82,800 per year at March 31, 2010 to \$91,800 per year at March 31, 2010.
+The office has been able to leverage retirements of senior staff to decrease its average salary in recent years.
+Economic adjustments provided to out-of-scope public servants: